 Bishop Robert Hoshibata

 Bishop Robert Tsugio Hoshibata was elected to the episcopacy in 2004.
-He is the Resident Bishop of the Phoenix Area in the Western Jurisdiction of The United Methodist Church.
+He was the Resident Bishop of the Phoenix Area in the Western Jurisdiction of The United Methodist Church before he retired on October 1, 2021.

 A sansei, or third-generation Japanese-American, Bishop Hoshibata was born and raised in Hawaii.
 He learned to know Jesus Christ and grew to love the church through the ministry of Wahiawa United Methodist Church in the plantation town of Wahiawa.